MattiPaivike/django_chatbot/README.md

 ## Notes about deploying to production

-Because websockets requires ASGI instead of WSGI server, you should use something like Uvicorn: https://www.uvicorn.org/.
+Because websockets requires ASGI instead of WSGI server, you should use something like Uvicorn: https://www.uvicorn.org/ to serve your application.
 I provided an example how to set this up in the `docker-compose.yml` file.
+Check out the additional environment variables in there if you plan on deploying this.

 ## Running the application locally: